 - a biopsy – a small sample of cells or tissue is taken from your breast and looked at under a microscope

-If the mammogram or ultrasound shows changes that could be due to cancer, you might also have an ultrasound of the lymph nodes under your arm.
-If any lymph nodes look abnormal your doctor might take a biopsy.
+Changes seen on the mammogram or ultrasound could be due to cancer, so you may have a biopsy of the breast.
+You might also have an ultrasound of the lymph nodes under your arm.
+You may also have lymph node biopsies if they look abnormal.

 To decide on the most appropriate treatment, doctors generally take into account:

 - the size of the cancer and whether it has spread (the stage)

 - how abnormal the cells look under the microscope (the grade)

 - whether the cancer cells have receptors for particular hormones

 - whether the cells have receptors for targeted cancer drug therapy